lavafy/testnet/Lava-Firestone-Guide-EN.md

 A `Slot` is a period of time, whose length is defined by `Height` on the blockchain.

-In this way, the Lava Blockchain is divided by every **2048 blocks**, and each divided result is called a `Slot`.
+In this way, the Lava Blockchain is divided by every `2048` blocks, and each divided result is called a `Slot`.

 For example, blocks from #0~#2047 constitute `Slot #0`, blocks from #2048~#4095 constitute `Slot #1`, and so on.